anttiluode/WignerEEG/README.md

 Claim:

 These results suggest that brain dynamics may operate at a unique interface between quantum-like interference and classical phase coherence.
-In other words, the brain might be continually maintaining a rich, interference-drive n state (as shown by high Wigner negativity) while simultaneously exhibiting periods of more synchronized, classical behavio r (reflected in the PLV fluctuations).
+In other words, the brain might be continually maintaining a rich, interference-driven state (as shown by high Wigner negativity) while simultaneously exhibiting periods of more synchronized, classical behavior (reflected in the PLV fluctuations).
 This duality could be interpreted as a signature of the brain’s complex information processing—a dynamic balance that allows for both flexible, probabilistic operations and stable, synchronized activity.

 # Overview